 Regional organisations – such as the African Climate Policy Centre (ACPC), the Permanent Inter-State Committee for Drought Control in the Sahel (CILSS), the Common Market for Eastern and Southern Africa (COMESA), the Economic Community of West African States (ECOWAS), the Mekong River Commission (MRC), the Caribbean Community Climate Change Centre (CCCCC), the Organisation of Eastern Caribbean States (OECS), the Secretariat of the Pacific Community (SPC), the Secretariat of the Pacific Regional Environment Programme (SPREP), and the University of the South Pacific (USP) – play an active role in the identification, formulation and implementation of GCCA+ regional programmes.

 International organisations – notably the Centre for International Forestry Research (CIFOR), the Food and Agriculture Organization (FAO) of the UN, the United Nations Capital Development Fund (UNCDF), the United Nations Development Programme (UNDP), UNEP - UN Environment , UN Habitat and the World Bank – are involved in the implementation of some GCCA+ national and/or regional programmes.
 At the international level, the GCCA+ also collaborates with international initiatives such as the Climate and Development Network (CDKN) and the UNDP-UNEP Poverty-Environment Initiative (UNPEI).

 For more information, see ‘How can international organisations participate?’

-The GCCA+ Support Facility (SF) assists the European Commission in identifying, formulating, managing and monitoring GCCA+ programmes, as well as providing technical assistance for capacity building, knowledge management and communications services.
-The facility offers a variety of technical support services to GCCA programmes and beneficiaries.
+The EU GCCA+ Support Facility (SF) assists the European Commission in identifying, formulating, managing and monitoring EU GCCA+ programmes, as well as providing technical assistance for capacity building, knowledge management and communications services.
+The facility offers a variety of technical support services to EU GCCA programmes and beneficiaries.